meatware/genomics_test/README.md

     └── Terraform_v2 (terraform repo)
 ```

-However, if a build server was available, we can escape the monorepo-centric notions imposed by the co-location method because commands can be run outside of the context/restrictions of a single monorepo/folder.
+However, if a build server was available, we can escape monorepo-centric notions imposed by the co-location method because commands can be run outside of the context/restrictions of a single monorepo/folder.

 ```bash
 .